square/luks2crypt/README.md

 Luks2crypt is used to manage luks client devices and allow escrowing to a [crypt-server](https://github.com/grahamgilbert/Crypt-Server).
-Currently, it impliments some functionality similar to [Crypt2](https://github.com/grahamgilbert/crypt2).
+Currently, it implements some functionality similar to [Crypt2](https://github.com/grahamgilbert/crypt2).

 `postimaging`: